Promotion of DE&I

 Global DE&I management

 Each company in the Fuji Oil Group operates within a unique regional context and has a unique history and business characteristics.
 For this reason, in FY2022 we appointed a person to be in charge of advancing DE&I in each region or company.
 They identify DE&I-related issues in their locale and set targets and propose measures to address them.
 We also set up a process in which the measures they propose are reviewed and monitored by the Sustainability Committee.
-Rather than setting targets that apply uniformly to all Group companies, this program will help us strengthen DE&I management across the Group by empowering each region or company to carry out their own DE&I initiatives in the spirit of the Fuji Oil Group Management Philosophy.
+Rather than setting targets that apply uniformly to all Group companies, we work to strengthen DE&I management across the Group by empowering each region or company to carry out their own DE&I initiatives in the spirit of the Fuji Oil Group Management Philosophy.